AndyWright360/Milestone-Project-1/README.md

 - **First Time Visitor Goals**

-  1. Learn about the Hotel and VR experience offered.
+  1. Learn about the hotel and VR experience offered.
   2. Easily navigate the website and find the information required.
   3. Make a booking.